 The food quality FDA approved Pinch Valves supplied by AKO (product code VMC80.02X.50T.30LX) have a soft rubber seat which pinches closed, and does not damage or affect the tablets in any way.

 So far, the company have been using AKO Pinch Valves for 3-4 years and everything is working well within the application.
-The rubber sleeves inside the valves (product code M080-02X) have not yet needed to be changed, and are expected to perform many more cycles over a number of coming years, providing there are no drastic changes to the application.
+The rubber sleeves inside the valves for pharmaceutical tablets (product code M080-02X) have not yet needed to be changed, and are expected to perform many more cycles over a number of coming years, providing there are no drastic changes to the application.

 See how to replace the rubber sleeve inside an AKO Pinch Valve.